Posted on 08 Jun 2012 16:56

 - When at home, or when possible, where loose fitting, non-chaffing shorts to allow the groin area plenty of air

-To treat jock itch, follow all the preventative steps above, but a medicated powder such as Zeasorb-AF can be used instead of a non-medicated talcum.
+Instead, to treat jock itch, follow all the preventative steps above, but use a non-perfumed talcum powder or a medicated powder such as Zeasorb-AF can be used instead of a non-medicated talcum.

 Gently wash the area with soap and water, making sure to rinse off the soap thoroughly, as soap can further irritate the infection.
 Do not over-scrub.
 Dry the area thoroughly and keep it open to the air for as long as possible, whenever possible.
 Otherwise, apply a powder after bathing.
 Mild cases of jock itch may respond to this simple "wash, air out, and powder" treatment, but a topical antifungal such as clotrimazole (Lotrimin), available over-the-counter, is often required.
 Apply the cream in a thin coating twice daily and continue use for three to five days after the condition clears up, to prevent reinfection.